BBC warned of Gregg Wallace’s alleged inappropriate behaviour ‘as far back as 2017’

 “It would be inappropriate for us to comment on anything that could form part of Banijay’s ongoing investigation or otherwise influence it.”

-Banijay UK, the production company behind Masterchef, has launched an investigation into the multiple allegations against Wallace, who is said to be cooperating.
+Wallace took to Instagram on Saturday evening with a cryptic post which read: “We are all different.”

-The company said in a statement: “Whilst these are historical allegations, incidences brought to our attention where these expectations are not met, are thoroughly investigated and addressed appropriately.”
+A statement about the historical allegations from Banijay UK read: “While this review is under way, Gregg Wallace will be stepping away from his role on MasterChef and is committed to fully cooperating throughout the process.

-The Independent has approached Mr Wallace’s team for comment on allegations over his conduct.
-On Thursday night, he issued a video message on Instagram, thanking people for their support after the allegations were made.
+“Whilst these are historical allegations, incidences brought to our attention where these expectations are not met are thoroughly investigated and addressed appropriately.”